mhossein8413/Sepra/README.md

 OSMnx

-OpenStreetMap Data
+OpenStreetMap

-📊 Routing Strategy

-The routing engine:

-Maps user coordinates to nearest graph nodes

-Expands multimodal graph dynamically

-Applies time-dependent weight adjustments

-Executes custom Dijkstra algorithm

-Returns:

-Ordered path

-Estimated travel time

-Estimated cost

-Segment breakdown

-📈 Optimization Model

-Edge weight is computed as:

-effective_weight = base_time × traffic_factor + monetary_cost_weight

-Where:

-traffic_factor depends on departure hour

-Bus waiting time = interval − (arrival_time % interval)

-Taxi cost = base_fee + distance_rate × distance

-🧪 Testing

-Unit tests cover:

-Bus waiting time calculation

-Traffic factor adjustment

-Coordinate validation

-Dijkstra path correctness

-Run tests:

-pytest tests/
-🚀 How to Run
-pip install -r requirements.txt python app.py

-API endpoint:

-POST /route

-Example request:

-{
-  "origin": "30.2839,57.0834",
-  "destination": "30.2941,57.0678",
-  "departure_time": "08:30"
-}
-🎯 Engineering Highlights

-Designed stateful routing engine architecture
+🚀 Why This Project Is Interesting

+This project demonstrates:

-Implemented time-dependent weight modeling
+Graph modeling

-Built multimodal graph from raw OSM data

-Created dynamic taxi-drop heuristic layer

-Developed fallback routing mechanism for robustness

-📌 Future Improvements

-True state-space time-dependent Dijkstra
+Algorithm customization

+Multimodal routing design

-Multi-objective Pareto optimization
+Time-aware optimization

-Real timetable-based bus modeling

-Contraction Hierarchies for performance

-Production-ready deployment (Gunicorn + Nginx)

-💼 Resume Description (Short Version)
+System-level architectural thinking

+Real urban data integration

+It is not a simple API wrapper — it is a custom routing engine.

+📌 Resume-Ready Description

-Designed and implemented a multimodal time-dependent urban routing engine integrating pedestrian, bus, and taxi networks using NetworkX and custom Dijkstra variants.
-Implemented traffic-aware cost modeling and dynamic taxi drop-point heuristics for medium-sized city routing.
+Designed and implemented a multimodal time-dependent urban routing engine integrating pedestrian, bus, taxi, and ride-hailing networks using real OpenStreetMap data.
+Developed a custom Dijkstra-based cost-aware routing algorithm with traffic and waiting-time modeling.
+Built dynamic graph expansion and real path reconstruction using NetworkX and OSMnx.

 ![Screenshot 2026-02-17 181722](https://github.com/user-attachments/assets/c9fd9a95-a26d-4ee7-9f4d-94eff4f542d2)